renoise/xrnx/docs/guide/files&bits.md

   end
 end

--- and so on (adapt as needed to mess with endianness!) ...
+-- and so on (adapt as needed to deal with endianness!) ...

 local file, err = io.open("some_binary_file.bin", "rb")
 if not file then